diplodoc-platform/docs-message-action/README.md

 ## Inputs

 - `github-token` (required) - GitHub access token for authentication and authorization
-- `project-link` (required) - The link to the project documentation
+- `project-link` (optional) - The link to the project documentation

 ## Usage